chromeos/chromeos.dev/pages/en/android/input-compatibility.md

 finished cleanly.
 If touch events are cancelled in the meantime, the temporary lines can be easily erased.

+!!! aside.message--note
-Note: One way to reduce extraneous palm and finger events in drawing and writing apps is to provide a UI setting that disables drawing via touch, and only uses stylus events for drawing when in this mode.
+**Note:** One way to reduce extraneous palm and finger events in drawing and writing apps is to provide a UI setting that disables drawing via touch, and only uses stylus events for drawing when in this mode.
+!!!

 ### Note-taking apps